RyanSchraeder/COVID-19-Analysis/README.md

 In this project, I explore data from the Johns Hopkins Center for Systems Science and Engineering (CSSE) Data Repository and create a forecast for COVID-19 activity.

 Are our efforts to flatten the curve working?
-Will there be another peak of virus in the Winter season?

 Using predictive modeling, let's answer this question!